Hotel Antigua Villa Santa Mónica

 Before becoming well-known on the tourist and expat scene, San Miguel de Allende

-was a favorite getaway for artists, from Mexican writers and painters to golden age Hollywood stars.
+was a favorite getaway for artists, from Mexican writers and painters to Hollywood stars of the Golden Age.
 One of that era’s most notable hosts was opera singer/poet José Guadalupe Mojica, whose 17th-century hacienda now houses this charming boutique hotel.
-Spread out around a flower-filled courtyard, the 14 accommodations include standard rooms, junior suites, and suites—though no two are the same, so even in the entry category you might find a fireplace, second-floor loft, canopy bed, or original stone wall, while suites kick it up a notch with oversize bathtubs set near a second fireplace, or private terraces with views of the cathedral.
+Spread out around a flower-filled courtyard, the 14 accommodations include standard rooms, junior suites, and suites—though no two are the same: Even in the entry category you might find a fireplace, second-floor loft, canopy bed, or original stone wall; suites up the ante with oversize bathtubs set near a second fireplace, or private terraces with views of the cathedral.
 Antiques and handcrafted furnishings abound, as do stories about the villa’s illustrious former guests.
-Set alongside the central courtyard fountain, the restaurant celebrates authentic Mexican flavors—and serves brunch until 1 p.m. daily, for mornings that are off to a slow start.
+Set alongside the courtyard fountain, the restaurant celebrates authentic Mexican flavors (think breakfast enchiladas and chilaquiles)—and serves brunch until 1 p.m. daily, for mornings that are off to a slow start.